kelly-keating/a-place-to-store-edits/README.md

 # a-place-to-store-edits

+// Branches to be removed from foundations/foundations repo

 // Atom shortcuts?\
 [For shortcuts, try shortcutfoo.
 You'll want to know about some of the awesome Atom shortcuts.](https://github.com/dev-academy-programme/student-prep/blob/master/prep-curriculum/tech-typing.md#typing-and-shortcuts)